edzaga/sql-course/sql-course-en/lectures/week5/lecture20.rst

   S2(\underline{K}, C)

-2) The relations of the subtypes have all the attributes.
+2) The relations of the subclass have all the attributes.

 .. math::